 Walk Around Town Lake

 Town Lake is part of what makes Austin, Austin.
 Ten miles of hike-and-bike trail set between Downtown and South Austin that is dog-friendly, what more could you ask for?
-Attracting more than 2.6 million visitors per year, Town Lake trail is fun for anyone and free (not to mention, with restaurants, grocers, and the occasional farmers’ market along the way, you’re bound not to be going hungry).
+Attracting more than 2.6 million visitors per year, the Town Lake trail is fun for anyone and free (not to mention, with restaurants, grocers, and the occasional farmers’ market along the way, you’re bound not to be going hungry).

 Visit Barton Springs